suanj/General-Assembly-Final-Project/README.md

   - video_error_or_removed: Whether or not video has error or removed.
   - description: Description of video

-These data are from Kaggle, a famous online community of data scientists and machine learning practitioners.
+The dataset is from Kaggle, a famous online community of data scientists and machine learning practitioners.
 Youtube maintains a list of the top trending videos on the platform, and these data are based on that list.
 Also, the data set only includes data from the US and Canada.
 But I only included the video data categorized as 10 (aka Music) since my project targeted youtube videos that are mainly focused on music content.

 Kaggle: https://www.kaggle.com/datasnaek/youtube-new